The Insecurities of a Man

 If we look at everything from the perspective of the very first sin of Adam, we can understand more about why men struggle with what they struggle with.

-Let’s look at how men are insecure, based on what was ingrained in their very DNA since the beginning - passivity.
-You see, because of passivity, it’s very hard to determine what exactly our men are insecure about.
-With passivity, comes SILENCE, which makes it very hard for us to really know our men on a deeper level.
+Let’s look at how men are insecure, based on what was ingrained in their very DNA since the beginning — passivity.
+Because of passivity, it’s very hard to determine what exactly men are insecure about.
+With passivity, comes SILENCE — which makes it very hard for us to really know men on a deeper level.

 He is insecure about his failures